 Sylvia previously worked at The Little Angels Head Start Program in Bronx, New York as a Pre – k teacher for over ten years.
 Here in Wilkes Sylvia volunteered as a Spanish Interpreter/ Translator at Wilkes Pregnancy Center for three years and worked at Wilkes County Health Department as a clinical assistant and Spanish Interpreter/ Translator.
 Sylvia believes that allowing children to be an individual to grow and learn in their own unique way helps them to be comfortable with themselves.

-Jenna Greene is the Healthy Habits Coordinator working in 15 child care centers participating in the Physical Activity and Nutrition grant from NC Department of Health and Human Services and the Center for Disease Control.
+Rebekah McGlamery is the Physical Activity and Nutrition Specialist for Wilkes Community Partnership for Children working in 15 child care centers participating in the Physical Activity and Nutrition grant from NC Department of Health and Human Services and the Center for Disease Control.
 Her work in the centers includes: Be Active Kids; Grow It, Try It, Like It; and Go NAPSACC-Nutrition and Physical Activity Self-Assessment for Child Care.

 Mary Sallie Styers, Play 2 Learn Facilitator, is a graduate of Appalachian State with a certificate in special education.
 She also holds a Birth to Kindergarten degree.
 She worked in Wilkes County Schools where she served as an administrator and teacher for 15 years.
 Other work experience includes Preschool Director of Wilkesboro Baptist Preschool for 8 years.
 Mary Sallie volunteers with several community organizations including Ebenezer Children’s Home, Wilkes County Schools and Drives for Drake.
 Children have a special place in Mary Sallie’s heart and she loves working with them.
 Mary Sallie has never found a child she could not work with.